Developmental Disabilities Practice Improvement Team (DD-PIT)

-The charge of the Developmental Disabilities Practice Improvement Team (DD-PIT) is to advise and make policy recommendations, guided by promising practices that empower people with Developmental Disabilities (DD) and their families across the state of Michigan with a focus on person centered planning, self-determination, and family and youth guided principles.
+The charge of the Developmental Disabilities Practice Improvement Team (DD-PIT) is to advise MDHHS and make policy recommendations guided by promising and emerging practices that empower people with Developmental Disabilities (DD) and their families across the state of Michigan with a focus on person centered planning, self-determination, and family and youth guided principles.

 The vision of the Developmental Disabilities Practice Improvement Team is that all adults with Intellectual and Developmental Disabilities have the supports and services necessary to be healthy, safe, and successfully: